jeremy-miller/go-life/README.md

 `darwin/amd64`, and `windows/amd64` platforms._

 ### Coverage
-Output test code coverage for each package: `make cover`
+Output test code coverage for each package: `make coverage`

 ## Clean
 Remove all compiled binaries, as well as data created during testing: